Error message title

 How to apply for the rebate?

-3. MAC Trade Services will pay your rebate to your nominated account within 60 days of your Stage 2 application being submitted and approved.
+MAC Trade Services will pay your rebate to your nominated bank account within 60 days of your application being verified and approved.

 Frequently Asked Questions